Poison Dart Frog

 - Phyllobates aurotaenia

-If you are not accidentally staying in Columbia you do not need to be afraid of these three frogs because they live only there.
+If you are not living in Columbia you do not need to be afraid of these three frogs because they live only there.
 The other species are not life-endangering but can cause fever, sickness, and gastro-intestinal poisoning if the poison finds its way into open wounds or gets in touch with mucous membranes (e.g. eyes, mouth).

 How Can You Extract The Poison Without Getting Poisoned?